Olympic National Park

 Wildlife includes many beloved species from the cute and cuddly to larger mammals and an abundance of predator species.
 The fun small wildlife includes chipmunks, muskrat, river otters, skunks, snowshoe hares, squirrel, and weasels.

 Larger mammals include black-tailed deer, elk, and mountain goats on the land side with dolphins, seals, sea lions, sea otters, whales on and along the coastal part of the park.
-Predators include black bear, bobcat, cougar, fox, and the lynx.
+Predators include black bear, bobcat, cougar, fox, and lynx.
 There is a large variety of bird species occupying the different parts of the park.

 - Hurricane Ridge